DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 If the players ask the revenant to escort them to the mansion, it declines, noting gravely that it has been banished from its grounds and estate “for raising my voice against my commander, Vladimir Horngaard, when my oath could suppress my conscience no longer."
 It declines to explain further, advising the players to speak with Sir Godfrey instead.
 # M2.
 Approaching the Mansion
-This scene is as described in <span class="citation">Approaching the Mansion (p.
+This scene is as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#ApproachingtheMansion">Approaching the Mansion</a> (p.
 130).</span>
 ## M2a.
 Dragon Statue
 <span class="citation"><em>This scene takes place in Chapter 7, Area Q1.</em></span>

-This area is largely as described in <span class="citation">Q1.
-Dragon Statue (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q1DragonStatue">Q1.
+Dragon Statue</a> (p.
 130).</span>  However, the statue faces west, away from the mansion, and does not radiate any magical aura.
 ## M2b.
 Main Entrance
 <span class="citation"><em>This scene takes place in Chapter 7, Area Q2.</em></span>

-This area is largely as described in <span class="citation">Q2.
-Main Entrance (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q2MainEntrance">Q2.
+Main Entrance</a> (p.
 130).</span> However, no trap activates as the players climb the stairs or set foot on the landing.

 > [!info]+ **Scale of the Map**
 > If you’re running the players’ exploration of Argynvostholt on a battlemap, remember that each square on the official map is 10 feet across, rather than 5 feet.